jeanhaley32/BlizApp/readme.md

 The Webserver in this solution is a simple multiplexer `Goji` That receives an incoming GET request and returns a rendered webpage containing ten ID-sorted cards that meet the passed `criteria`

 ### API Access Key
-the API Client has the`.`GetAPIKey` method.\
+The API Client has the `.GetAPIKey` method. \
 This method
-Check if an API key exists, and if it's still valid.
-2. Uses a stored `secret` and `client ID` to obtain a new `API key` if it fails those checks.
+- Check if an API key exists, and if it's still valid and If those checks fail -> uses a stored `secret` and `client ID` to obtain a new `API key`

 > secret and client ID are either passed via Command Line flags, or read from `secrets.json`, a json file stored at the codes root directory, with the following construction.